-8. PRENATAL CULTURE-Or, the law whereby the acquired and the transient physical and mental characteristics of parents-particularly those that are most active for some time prior to the initial of a life, at the time of inception and in the mother during gestation-are transmitted to offspring.
+8. Prenatal Culture-Or, the law whereby the acquired and the transient physical and mental characteristics of parents-particularly those that are most active for some time prior to the initial of a life, at the time of inception and in the mother during gestation-are transmitted to offspring.

-9. Initial Impressions-Or, the law whereby
+9. INITIAL IMPRESSIONS-Or, the law whereby

-existing physical and mental states of parents, particularly the strength and activity of their sev- (9) Initial eral vital functions and mental faculties at the Impressions. time of conception, modify the heredity of offspring.
+existing physical and mental states of parents, particularly the strength and activity of their sev-(9) lattal eral vital functions and mental faculties at the time of conception, modify the heredity of offspring.

-- IO.
-MATERNAL IMPRESSIONS-Or, the law (10) Maternal whereby the physical conditions and mental states Impressions. of the mother during gestation-her impulses, emotions, joys, sorrows, thoughts and sentiments -make their impression upon the forming body. plastic brain and sensitive soul of her offspring. - II.
-ABNORMAL IMPRESSIONS-Or, the law whereby an unusual or abnormal psychical disturbance-such as sudden shock, fright, gricf, (11) Abnormal Impressions. anxiety, great excitement, intense longing, religious fervor, extreme joy, mental or hypnotic suggestion-during gestation may (in very susceptible mothers) produce physical or mental abnormalities in the offspring. - 12.
-PLANETARY INFLUENCES-Or, the law (12) Planetary whereby the nature and relation of the several planets to the earth at the time of the inception, growth and birth of a new life modify its hereditary tendencies.
+- 10. Maternal Impressions-Or, the law (10) Maternal whereby the physical conditions and mental states Impressions. of the mother during gestation-her impulses, emotions, joys, sorrows, thoughts and sentiments-make their impression upon the forming body, plastic brain and sensitive soul of her offspring. - whereby an unusual or abnormal psychical disturbance-such as sudden shock, fright, grief, [11] Abnormal anxiety, great excitement, intense longing, religious fervor, extreme joy, mental or hypnotic suggestion-during gestation may (in very susceptible mothers) produce physical or mental abnormalities in the offspring.

+12. Planetary Influences-Or, the law (12) Planetary whereby the nature and relation of the several planets to the earth at the time of the inception, growth and birth of a new life modify its hereditary tendencies.

-The science of heredity when properly understood readily explains the endless variety of char-Heredity Applied acter observable in human nature, as well as all to Character the peculiarities of each individual.
+The science of heredity when properly understood readily explains the endless variety of char-Heredity Applied acter observable in human nature, as well as all study. the peculiarities of each individual.
 In the application of the science, as a basis of character study, there are several very important facts that should ever be borne in mind: